-- The voltage pulses created by the particles are then processed by additional electronics that analyze the height of each pulse and therefore the size of each corresponding particle.
+The voltage pulses created by the particles are then processed by additional electronics that analyze the height of each pulse and therefore the size of each corresponding particle.
 The result is that the number of particles of various sizes is determined.

 These instruments are effective in both ultra-clean areas (such as ISO Class 1 or Grade A) and also in more traditional cleanzones rated as ISO Class 3 or higher.
 Refer to Specifications tables in this manual for additional instrument information.
 The ApexRemote line of Airborne Particle counters was created for continuous operation 24 hours per day, 7 days per week.

 Note: Use of the terms ApexRemote and instrument are interchangeable.

 Using an external vacuum source, the instrument provides versatile mounting options and can be installed where space is at a premium.
 The ApexRemote integrates seamlessly with large facility monitoring/management systems and transfers particle count data using RS-485 (using MODBUS RTU or ASCII protocols) or PoE (Power over Ethernet) via MODBUS/TCP.

+Accessories

-Accessories Several optional accessories can be ordered to tailor the instrument to specific needs.
-These accessories are listed here: • (Specify Flow Rate) Isokinetic Sampling Probe Sample Tubing, per foot • Cable, per foot • SmartBracket • 0.1μm Purge Filter Assembly (Specify Flow Rate) with Tubing
+Several optional accessories can be ordered to tailor the instrument to specific needs.
+These accessories are listed here:

+- (Specify Flow Rate) Isokinetic Sampling Probe

+- Sample Tubing, per foot

+- Cable, per foot

+- SmartBracket

+- 0.1μm Purge Filter Assembly (Specify Flow Rate) with Tubing

 - Configuration Kit (one included per order):

-- SmartPort cable
+- Communication cable

-- 24VDC Power Supply for the SmartPort cable
+- 24VDC Power Supply

-- Software and Operating Manual on CD
+- USB Flash Drive with Operating Manual and Configuration Software

 - Read Me First

 - Parts List